Ella McCallum, PhD candidate, 2021

 Marie Courteville (MSc), 2015

-Marie completed a research internship as part of her Masters at a Gembloux Agro Bio-Tech University in Belgium.
-Here’s what she had to say about her project:
+Marie completed her thesis, ‘Natal dispersal and dispersal behaviour of North Island robins in a mainland island sanctuary‘, as part of her Masters at a Gembloux Agro Bio-Tech University in Belgium.